juanfgm93/EDA_Amazon/README.md

   <img src="images/price_distribution_across_manufacturers.png" alt="Top 10 Manufacturers" width="900"/>
 </div>

-Main insights:
+---
+### Conclusions:
+1) The most popular brand is Puma.
+2) The most popular category in Top10 manufacturers is men's clothing.
+3) The most popular subcategory is Sports Shoes, followed by Shirts and T-shirts & Polos.
+4) The products with price less than ₹4000 are more popular.
+5) Around 3.5% of product data within the Top10 manufacturers are outliers.
-- Puma, Red, Adidas and Levi's display a wide range of prices.
+6) Puma, Red, Adidas and Levi's display a wide range of prices.
 Puma and Levi's have a thicker section around the median, suggesting that most products in these brands fall within this price range.
-- Campus, US and Amazon have a more condensed price distribution, displaying a majority of products priced in the lower to mid-range.
+7) Campus, US and Amazon have a more condensed price distribution, displaying a majority of products priced in the lower to mid-range.
-- Van, Clovia and Pepe have a bimodal distribution, indicating two major groups of product prices.
+8) Van, Clovia and Pepe have a bimodal distribution, indicating two major groups of product prices.